The world tells you to follow but the world do not celebrate those who fit in. Rebels always win! Are you one?

 First they tell you to follow, be like everyone else so you spend a lot of years being one with the crowd.

 You go to university then you get a job.
 Next thing you know you have a husband/wife plus kid/s and you plan out retirement.

 The plot twist though, the world rarely rewards the ones who blend in.
 It is always the rebels and the crazy ones who are celebrated.

 So why blend in?

 I tried blending in for 22 years but miserably failed.
-I got the course my mother thought was practical, I tried working as a nurse for half a year and just broke down.
+I got the course my mother thought was practical, I tried working as a nurse for half a year and just broke down after consecutive 16 hours of duty and only getting paid P 7,500 (travelling 4 hours a day without travel allowance).
 I used to follow everything despite questioning those asked from me.
 In the end, I could not continue lying to myself and this is why I moved to Manila.

 I cannot embrace the stereotypical life and never will, it is never the easiest path to go on your own route.
 A lot will question your life choices and think you are being irresponsible but in the end it is your life and you are the only person you have to live with.
 It is far more irresponsible to live unhappy and project this to others.
 There are already tons of zombies living the typical 9-5 life.
 It us after all called living not dying.